Cyclical and planned maintenance

 What is cyclical maintenance?

 Cyclical maintenance is work to maintain the general condition of the property and some communal fittings.
-This usually happens every 6 years as part of your tenancy agreement.
 It includes:

 - external redecoration of your house or block of flats